GTNewHorizons/Alfheim/README.md

 Greetings to all players and those who just passed by in the Alfheim repository!

-Alfheim is an addon to Botania mod, written for Minecraft.
-It realizes one of the worlds of Scandinavian mythology, the prerequisites for which were mostly fashion.

-Greetings to all players and those who just passed by in the Alfheim repository!

 Alfheim is an addon to the [Botania](http://botaniamod.net/) mod written for [Minecraft](https://minecraft.net/).
-It adds one of the worlds of the [Scandinavian mythology](https://en.m.wikipedia.org/wiki/√Ålfheimr), the prerequisites for which were in the Botania mod.
+It adds one of the worlds of the [Scandinavian mythology](https://en.m.wikipedia.org/wiki/¡lfheimr), the prerequisites for which were in the Botania mod.

 Alfheim is licensed under the [Botania License](http://botaniamod.net/license.php)